dendibakh/perf-book/chapters/5-Performance-Analysis-Approaches/5-10 Chapter Summary.md

 * Tracing is conceptually similar to instrumentation and is useful for exploring anomalies in the system.
 Tracing allows us to catch the entire sequence of events with timestamps attached to each event.

 * Workload Characterization is a way to compare and group applications based on their runtime behavior.
 Once characterized, specific recipes could be followed to find optimization headrooms in the program.
+Profiling tools with marker APIs are useful for analyzing performance of a specific code region.

 * Sampling skips the large portion of the program execution and take just one sample that is supposed to represent the entire interval.
 Even though sampling usually gives precise enough distributions.
 The most well-known use case of sampling is finding hotspots in the code.
 Sampling is the most popular analysis approach since it doesn't require recompilation of the program and has very little runtime overhead.